connexcs/docs/carriers.md

 In order to edit a Carrier, select a Carrier from the list.
 A new page will open.
 Follow the procedure given below:

         1. Press the “Edit Carrier” button.
-        2. Edit the details and press “Save” button.s
+        2. Edit the details and press “Save” button.

 Following figure demonstrates the Edit Carrier button: